simatec/ioBroker.shuttercontrol/README.md

 [![NPM](https://nodei.co/npm/iobroker.shuttercontrol.png?downloads=true)](https://nodei.co/npm/iobroker.shuttercontrol/)

-This adapter uses the service Sentry.io to automatically report exceptions and code errors and new device schemas to me as the developer.
-More details see below!
+**This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.**
+For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
+Sentry reporting is used starting with js-controller 3.0.

 **If you like it, please consider a donation:**